-Vision, Strategy, and Tactics
+The Difference Between Vision, Strategy, and Tactics

-Your strategy is one or more plans that you will use to achieve your vision.
-To be "the largest retailer of automobiles in the US" you might have to decide whether it is a better strategy for you to buy other retailers, try to grow a single retailer or a combination of both.
+For example, to be "the largest retailer of automobiles in the US," you might have to decide whether it's a better strategy for you to buy other retailers, try to grow a single retailer or a combination of both.
 A strategy looks inward at the organization, but it also looks outward at the competition and at the environment and business climate.

 Will you offer a guarantee?
 Will you hire the very best people and build a reputation for delivering the most innovative solutions?